icooperstein/exomiser_optimization/run_exomiser/README.md

 It is not necessary to replicate our set-up for running Exomiser/Genomiser.
 Example YAML files using our optimized parameters can be found in the "yml_files" directory.

 We provide execution scripts to run Exomiser with a single family.
-Python scripts to create many scripts for cohort of families can be found in the analyses folder.
+If you are running Exomiser on a large cohort of patients, we provide a python script to aid in simultaneously creating YAML and execution (run_exomiser.sh) files for multiple patients found [here](create_multiple_exomiser_run_scripts.py)

 ## Execution scripts for a single family
 Necessary files to run Exomiser as a slurm job: